 ***NEW*** Story-Oriented Planning – The purpose here is to move the team to be oriented to stories, starting already at the planning phase.
 During planning meetings, after everyone understands the scope of a story ask who is interested in developing it (developing includes testing, so this is also for testers). once people volunteer (a volunteer is a key word here) the scrum master asks if they will think about how they want to tackle it (i.e. which tasks and by whom) and when can they review it with the team.
 This helps move accountability to the people and gives them a place to grow.
 The idea is for the scrum master (or manager) to assist them but let them carry it out on their own.

 After doing many experiments and learning to work together, we have one team of people working together toward one common goal.

 They don’t remember when it happened exactly, but one day they decided they will not document the tasks in the tool they use.
-The reason was that with time, they found more and more tasks – micro tasks – that were woven together into a fabric of team work.
+The reason was that with time, they found more and more tasks – micro tasks – that were woven together into a fabric of teamwork.
 They realized documenting them was unnecessary – they actually talk – who would have believed – so they don’t really need to write it down.
-Not to mention the fact that these tasks keep changing with feedback they get from their work.
+Not to mention the fact that these tasks keep changing with the feedback they get from their work.

 Goals for Improvement

 There are two main goals for improvement at this stage.